eqld/nlsh/README.md

 # Suggested: find . -name "*.py" -mtime -7
 # [Confirm] Run this command? (y/N/r) y
 # (command output appears here)

+# Show reasoning and debug info (double verbose)
+nlsh -vv count lines in python files
+# Example output:
+# Reasoning: Let's break this down...
+# (Plus stack traces and debug info in case of errors)
 ```

-This is particularly useful with reasoning models, which show their step-by-step thinking process.
+Single verbose mode (-v) shows the model's reasoning process, while double verbose mode (-vv) additionally displays stack traces and debug information when errors occur.
 The reasoning tokens are displayed in real-time as they're generated, giving you insight into how the model arrived at its answer.
-In verbose mode, the command generation reasoning are streamed to STDERR.

 ### Custom Prompts